 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!

 Do you love to use your crock pot?
 If so check out these other recipes: Crock Pot Chicken Fajitas, Crock Pot Orange Chicken, Crock Pot Pasta Sauce, Crock Pot Chuck Roast with Potatoes, Crock Pot Hawaiian Chicken, Crock Pot Blueberry Applesauce, Crock Pot Chicken Enchiladas, Crock Pot Baked Potatoes, and Pear Pumpkin Applesauce.
-Looking for more health hacks, take a look at 9 Habits for a Healthier 2020!

 - 1 chicken carcass or 1-2 pounds of chicken bones

 - 4 carrots

 - 2 tbsp apple cider vinegar

 - Wash and roughly chop your celery, carrots and onion.

 - Combine all ingredients in a large crock pot and fill with enough water to cover all of the bones and vegetables.
 Fill the crock pot close to the top.

 - Cook on low for 24 hours.
 (If your crock pot maxes out at 20 hours just go back in a few hours to add the extra 4 hours.)

 - Strain bone broth through a fine mesh strainer to remove all bones and vegetables.